 Eric C. Heins is an elementary school teacher, with over 20 years of experience advocating for the education profession at the local, state, and national levels.
 He is has trained educators on human rights and diversity issues.

-Mikki Cichocki-Semo is a veteran educator with more than 23 years of experience in public education.
+Mikki Cichocki-Semo is a veteran educator with nearly 25 years of experience in public education.
 Cichoki-Semo has taught students ranging from kindergarten through middle school, with an emphasis on helping traditional and at-risk students.

 PROGRAMS AND STAFF: